rsmets/personal-site/src/content/blog/trust-layer-agent-economy.md

 ---
-title: "x402: When Your Customer Is an Agent, Who Do You Trust?"
+title: "x402: When Agents Transact, Who Do You Trust?"
 publishDate: 2026-06-05
 img:
 img_alt: